Tony Locke

-Tony Locke (born May 19, 1978 in Springfield, Ohio) is an American football wide receiver/defensive back who played most recently for the New Orleans VooDoo in the Arena Football League.
+Tony Locke (born May 19, 1978) is an American former professional football wide receiver/defensive back who played in the Arena Football League.
 He played college football for the Ohio State Buckeyes where he was a two-year letterman.

 Early years

 Locke attended Urbana High School in Urbana, Ohio, where he stood out in football, basketball, and athletics.
 In football, he was a two-time All-Area selection and also was named the Team MVP as a senior.